Weathering Sandstorms, Iraqis Grit Teeth And Battle On - UrduPoint

 "It is very difficult to see," he said.
 "It's suffocating.
 It's hot.
 You have to drink juice and liquids to protect yourself."
 A married man, he said he relies on the job which pays him about $600 a month.

 "I have a family," he said.
-"I have responsibilities." - Layers of dust - On the deserted terrace of a cafe in the capital, the black faux-leather chairs were once more covered with a film of dust.
+"I have responsibilities."
+On the deserted terrace of a cafe in the capital, the black faux-leather chairs were once more covered with a film of dust.

 A waiter, with a brown apron tied around his waist, wiped them with a wet cloth, then hosed down the floor with water.